patrick330602/lang/README.md

 # lang

-This is a file collection of programming languages of following:
+This is a collection of programming languages I am learning or I learned.

+It contains the following languages:

 - Brainfuck
 - Lex